 - The business case needs a large volume of operations to become positive, although ~350 one-way trips along the studied TEN-T corridor is not a great sum in relative terms.
 Since 5G densification along roads would provide coverage in both directions of the highway, 350 daily trips translate to just 175 trucks using this highway route each day.
 Considering the demand for goods transport along such corridors, the assumed values can be considered very conservative, even for initial stages of adoption. - In this case, the teleoperator-to-vehicle ratio is not so crucial, since the business case positive for all three studied values. - The main source of costs is still 5G network infrastructure deployments.
 But once the breakeven above 5G costs is reached, the profitability potential is huge.
-From the perspective of a logistics company, the savings potentials represent much lower TCO over the vehicle's lifetime. - Again, this is due to the cost-efficiency provided by the reduction in salary costs, which comes from a more efficient use of time resources through (i) the use of remote operators that can takeover control of the vehicles that are ready to be driven while another vehicle is idle, but also and to a much larger extent through (ii) the increase in vehicle uptime and autonomy of the driving task provided by selfdriving technology. - Regarding the changes in required FTEs, the effects of automation become even more pronounced in long-haul transport.
+From the perspective of a logistics company, the savings potentials represent much lower TCO over the vehicle's lifetime. - Again, this is due to the cost-efficiency provided by the reduction in salary costs, which comes from a more efficient use of time resources through (i) the use of remote operators that can takeover control of the vehicles that are ready to be driven while another vehicle is idle, but also and to a much larger extent through (ii) the increase in vehicle uptime and autonomy of the driving task provided by self-driving technology. - Regarding the changes in required FTEs, the effects of automation become even more pronounced in long-haul transport.
 For the 0.8 operators per vehicle ratio, for instance, the same scale of operations can be maintained with a cut of almost 75% of the workforce; for the 0.2 value, this becomes almost 90%.
 If TO would be adopted pervasively throughout the trucking sector, such job redundancies would surpass the projected figures in unfilled vacancies and raise concerns over a potential negative disruption in the labour market.
 While such a large adoption of CAD is still very far away into the future, legislators need to take into account the possibility of such a scenario, and make sure that the benefits of the technology do not unequally accrue to the industry in terms of higher profits at the expense of job losses or lower purchasing power by truck drivers and other logistics employees.
 On the other hand, the repurposing of current long-haul drivers into remote drivers could improve the well-being of truck drivers, by avoiding the negative consequences of long-haul trips, such as mental health issues from social isolation and stress from long working hours.

 In general, it is important to note that our assumptions are quite conservative, reflecting the pessimistic views and current uncertainty around the availability of related UCs that could provide alternative revenue sources to OEMs and, more importantly, 5G network operators, in order to monetize the same investments that are required for TO.
-We assumed that, even in this mid- to long-run scenario, 5G RAN infrastructure deployments will be needed alongside the entire highway and that TO will be the only Use Case paying for it.
+We assumed that, even in this mid- to long-run scenario, 5G RAN infrastructure deployments will be needed alongside the entire highway.
+To give flexibility to the analysis and consider a conservative situation in any case, we have studied both the situation in which TO will be the only Use Case paying for 5G network upgrades through a 5G subscription, and a more realistic situation in which multiple UCs will bear such costs.
 In addition, we rely on a cost for retrofitting vehicles with current technology.
 But in the longer run, both commoditization of hardware and incorporation of the technology in the factory by the OEMs will reduce the costs of equipping vehicles with TO technology.